MyNorthland

 Annual Review

-All tenure-track faculty, regardless of rank, are reviewed annually for the first-six years of their employment at Northland College (unless they achieve tenure prior to their sixth year).
+All tenure-track faculty, regardless of rank, are reviewed annually for the first six years of their employment at Northland College (unless they achieve tenure prior to their sixth year).
 The process for annual reviews is described in the Evaluation section of the Faculty Handbook.
 Download the Annual Faculty Performance Evaluation (faculty portion is on page one, department chair portion on page two).

 Tenure Review